The IVF Timeline: How Long Does it Take?

 When using a frozen embryo transfer technique, this timeline can be extended by 4–6 weeks.

-During preconception, you can incorporate diet and lifestyle practices that will prime your body for success.
+During preconception, diet and lifestyle practices can help prime your body for success.